anchan828/nest-redlock/README.md

         retryJitter: 200,
         automaticExtensionThreshold: 500,
       },
-      // Default duratiuon to use with RedisRedlock decorator
+      // Default duratiuon to use with Redlock decorator
       duration: 1000,
     }),
   ],